Paul-Lecomte/chrome-tabs-extension/README.md

 - **Session Sharing**: Share tab groups with others for collaborative browsing or research.
 - **Sync Across Devices**: Sync saved sessions and tabs across devices for seamless productivity.
 - **Notes & Reminders**: Add notes or reminders to saved tabs for better productivity management.
+- **Close All Tabs**: Close all tabs within a saved session with one click.

 ### Technology Stack
 - **Next.js** for the frontend